rasmaormane/testing/content/user-guide/theory/intro-to-uncertainties/index.md

   - [Harmonisation](https://research.reading.ac.uk/fiduceo/fcdrs/harmonisation/)

-## 🏆 Best practice framework fo EO
+## 🏆 Best practice framework for EO

-The Quality Assurance framework for Earth Observation (**QA4EO**) was established and endorsed by the Committee on Earth Observation Satellites (**CEOS**).

-QA4EO ensures credible and reliable interpretation of environmental observations from satellites and in-situ measurements by requiring that associated uncertainty information is provided.
-It is also key to understand error-covariances in the data (e.g., separate handling of random and systematic uncertainties).
+To ensure credible and reliable interpretation of environmental observations from satellites and in-situ measurements, Committee on Earth Observation Satellites (**CEOS**) has established and endorced the Quality Assurance framework for Earth Observation [(**QA4EO**)](https://qa4eo.org/).

+This framework requires that associated uncertainty information is provided for all measurements.
+Additionally, it highlights the importance of understanding the **error-covariances** in the data is.

+For example, the significance of separate handling of random and systematic uncertainties.

-The approaches defined within QA4EO enable the Earth observation (EO) community to develop quantitative characterisation of uncertainty in EO data.
+Approaches defined within QA4EO enable the EO community to develop quantitative characterisation of uncertainty in EO data.

 However, practically implementing these methods is not trivial and can be time consuming.

-To facilitate this, the CoMet Toolkit was developed to provide a means to store and propagate uncertainty and error-correlation information.
-These tools allow the user to rely on quality-assured code, rather than having to reinvent the wheel, and lower the barrier to entry for users new to handling uncertainties.
+As a way to facilitate this, the CoMet Toolkit was developed as a means to store and propagate uncertainty and error-correlation information.